mohammedAljadd/smart-glasses/README.md

 # Overview

-Hello everyone, this is a project we are working as a team of 7 members in our engineering school [INSA Rennes](https://www.insa-rennes.fr/).
-The idea is to design and build smart glasses for blind people.
-We named our product ***iEars*** because the user uses his ears to sense the environment.
+Hello everyone, this is a project we are working as a team of 6 members in our engineering school [INSA Rennes](https://www.insa-rennes.fr/).
+The idea is to design and build a smart glasses for blind people.

 The three main services of our product are:

     - Facial recognition.
     - Object detection.
-    - Text recognition and translation.
+    - Text recognition.

 There will be two modes for using the product:

-    - First mode is image processing.
+    - Image mode : Process images.
-    - Second mode is real-time processing.
+    - Video mode : process a real-time video.

 So, the user has the choice to choose between image processing or real-time processing for better experience.